-It can often be a challenge to get your patients to say “yes” to your treatment plan.
-When it comes to specialty treatment plans, sometimes it can be even harder.
+It can be challenging to get your patients to say “yes” to your treatment plan.
+It can be even harder when it involves specialty treatment.
 Oftentimes practice owners think that they just need to find the right talent or the right combination of skills and sales experience.

-After working closely with hundreds of practices, we’ve found that the teams that had the best results with treatment acceptance were employing a variety of tactics towards communication, planning, and presentation.
+While working closely with hundreds of practices, we’ve found that the teams that had the best results with treatment acceptance were employing a variety of tactics towards communication, planning, and presentation.
 A good treatment presentation requires a well-coordinated delivery of information and it’s important to understand the perspective of the patient.
-Anticipating their objections can be a key obstacle to treatment acceptance.
+Anticipating their objections is key.

 Patients will often reject a treatment plan for the following reasons:

 - Cost: Insurance doesn’t cover everything.
 Many patients will refuse treatment based on affordability.
 Especially when it comes to oral surgery and prosthodontics procedures, the price of treatment can add up.

 - Knowledge: Some patients don’t fully understand the procedure or the consequences of neglecting their pain.